LaurentTardif/bibliography/devops/ansible/src/site/markdown/ansible.md

 Tip: The group_vars/ and host_vars/ directories can exist in the playbook directory OR the inventory directory.
 If both paths exist, variables in the playbook directory will override variables set in the inventory directory.

-Tip: Keeping your inventory file and variables in a git repo (or other version control) is an excellent way to track changes to your inventory and host variables.
+Tip: Keeping your inventory file and variables in a git  repository (or other version control) is an excellent way to track changes to your inventory and host variables.

 ### How Variables Are Merged